Meagherq/apim-lab-terraform/apim-lab/2-developerPortal/apimanagement-2-3-ProductManagement.md

   ![Terraform APIM Product and Groups](../../assets/images/tf-module-2-product-management.png)

-- Execute a Terraform Plan and Terraform Apply with these changes, this will create the Gold Tier product and two associatd groups.
+- Execute a Terraform Init and Terraform Apply with these changes, this will create the Gold Tier product and two associatd groups.